dhondta/python-codext/docs/features.md

 ('this is a test', ('base64', 'morse'))
 ```

+When multiple results are expected, `stop` and `show` arguments can be used respectively to avoid stopping while finding a result and to display the intermediate result.

 !!! warning "Computation time"

     Note that, in the very last examples, the first call takes much longer than the second one but requires no knowledge about the possible [categories](#list-codecs) of encodings.